ayyjohn/ayyjohn.github.io/_posts/2021-04-12-my-next-chapter.md

 But over time it became clear that it wasn't something that I didn't know, it was that I didn't _care_.

 Other friends in tech expressed similar sentiment, a disillusionment with the glamor of working at FAANG tier companies once their offices were the same as any other job.
 Two pieces that resonated particularly painfully with me were [Bullshit Jobs by David Graeber](https://www.goodreads.com/book/show/34466958-bullshit-jobs) and [Smart People Should Build Things by Andrew Yang](https://www.goodreads.com/book/show/18085527-smart-people-should-build-things).
-It became more and more difficult to think the work I was doing was important or interesting.
+It was becoming more and more difficult to think the work I was doing was important or interesting.

 And so I started searching for something different.

 ## A Mission Driven Company

-For the last two years I've been volunteering at [Ada Academy, a bootcamp for women and nonbinary people](https://adadevelopersacademy.org/), and it's hard to express how much I love my work there.
+For the last two years I've been volunteering at [Ada Academy, a bootcamp for women and nonbinary people](https://adadevelopersacademy.org/), and it's hard to express how much I love working there.
-I began with tutoring, but now I'm involved with their admissions prep course, I give mock interviews, and I do presentations on things from solving algorithms questions to the basics of machine learning classifiers.
+I began with 1:1 tutoring, but now I help teach their admissions prep course, I give mock interviews, and I do presentations for each cohort on things from solving algorithms questions to the basics of machine learning classifiers.

 The goal with my next company was to get the same feeling from my daily work that I do from volunteering at Ada.
-Somewhere I don't mind putting in extra time, and in fact would be happy to.
+I wanted to work somewhere I don't mind putting in extra time, or rather am happy to.

 Getting people hired is a personal passion of mine, and I'm thrilled to be doing that at scale.
-Diversity hiring is this incredible virtuous cycle where the more people are hired, the stronger the network effects for those who come after them who can find mentors like them.
+Diversity hiring is this incredible virtuous cycle where the more people are hired, the stronger the network effects for those who come after them who can then find mentors.
 Rinse and repeat.

-Specifically helping people find their first jobs in tech is one of my favorite things to do.
+Specifically, helping people find their first jobs in tech is one of my favorite things to do.
 Being a software engineer has never been more accessible and it's one of the best ways to build generational wealth.
 A friend of mine recently finished what was, by [App Academy](https://www.appacademy.io/)'s standards, a miserable job search after graduating in March of 2020, and he still landed a base salary of $110k plus equity at a small startup.
 He'll never struggle to find work again.